 - Entrance to optional activities, such as the Penguin Colony

-The Cape Town full-day Peninsula tour kicks off with a hotel pick-up in an air-conditioned vehicle to head to the picturesque fishing town of Hout Bay.
+The full-day tour of Cape of Good Hope kicks off with a hotel pick-up in an air-conditioned vehicle to head to the picturesque fishing town of Hout Bay.
 Meet the local seals as you wander around the small shops of the small fishing harbor.

 The scenic ride that leads on to the Cape of Good Hope tour is one of the most incredible journeys, as you travel along Chapman’s Peak Drive and marvel at the views along the way, stopping to take some incredible photos.